-Building with Structural Insulated Panels (SIPs) was first developed in the 1930s, as an alternative home-building technique.
-Yet it is hardly known by the general population.
-Interest has been growing in the use of SIPs in recent years, mostly due to the potential energy savings that SIP homes are promoted as offering.
+Building with Structural Insulated Panels (SIPs) was developed in the 1930s as an alternative home-building technique.
+Yet, it is hardly known by the general population.
+Interest in the use of SIPs has been growing in recent years, primarily due to the potential energy savings that SIP homes are promoted as offering.

-SIPs consist of an insulating closed-cell rigid foam core, sandwiched between two OSB (Orientated Strand Board) facings.
+SIPs consist of an insulating closed-cell rigid foam core sandwiched between two OSB (Orientated Strand Board) facings.
 The panels are designed to be interlocking, either using splines to connect adjoining panels or nailing the OSB to structural lumber plates.
-A combination of structural adhesive and nails are used for connecting panels together.
+A combination of structural adhesive and nails is used to connect panels together.

-You can’t just go out and buy SIPs, as they need to be custom designed and manufactured for your construction project.
+You can’t just buy SIPs; they need to be custom-designed and manufactured for your construction project.
 This starts with the architectural design, which must be done with SIP construction in mind.
-It’s a good idea to hire an architect to do the design, who is familiar, as designing for SIPs is different, than designing for stick construction.
+It’s a good idea to hire a familiar architect to do the design, as designing for SIPs is different from designing for stick construction.
 While the same designs can be executed, the manner of putting them together is different.

-It is critical that a SIP designed home be well-designed, without any errors in the drawings.
-Whereas most contractors are accustomed to dealing with problems they encounter in drawings for conventionally built homes and making the necessary modifications on site, it is often impossible to make those modifications on site with SIPs, as the panels are prefabricated at the factory.
-Changes often require ordering new panels from the factory, adding cost and delaying the project.
+It is critical that a SIP-designed home be well-designed and without any errors in the drawings.
+Whereas most contractors are accustomed to dealing with problems they encounter in drawings for conventionally built homes and making the necessary modifications on-site, it is often impossible to make those modifications on-site with SIPs, as the panels are prefabricated at the factory.
+Changes usually require ordering new panels from the factory, adding cost, and delaying the project.

-Other areas where errors in the drawings can cause serious problems are in the areas of the electrical and mechanical installation in the home.
-Unlike stick framing, channels for wiring and plumbing must be molded into the panels, while they are being manufactured.
+Other areas where errors in the drawings can cause serious problems are in the electrical and mechanical installation in the home.
+Unlike stick framing, channels for wiring and plumbing must be molded into the panels while they are being manufactured.
 If they are not, and the tradesmen for these trades must cut channels themselves, there is a high risk of them weakening the panels.

-But properly designed, SIP homes are able to be erected faster, with roughly 50% less labor.
-While the panels themselves cost roughly 15% more than materials for conventional construction; the labor savings makes the overall cost of the home considerably lower.
+Properly designed, SIP homes can be erected faster, with roughly 50% less labor.
+While the panels themselves cost roughly 15% more than materials for conventional construction, the labor savings make the overall cost of the home considerably lower.

-SIP homes have a life expectancy roughly similar to those of more conventional stick framed homes, roughly 60 years, making it possible to get loans for the construction of these homes and normal conversion to a typical 30-year mortgage.
+SIP homes have a life expectancy roughly similar to those of more conventional stick-framed homes, roughly 60 years.
+This makes it possible to get loans for the construction of these homes and normal conversion to a typical 30-year mortgage.

 Benefits of Building with SIPs

-As with any building methodology, there are advantages and disadvantages of building with SIPs.
-People who choose to use this building technique, generally do so because the advantages of building with SIPs appeal to them.
+As with any building methodology, there are advantages and disadvantages to building with SIPs.
+People who choose to use this technique generally do so because the advantages appeal to them.

 Construction Time

 Building with SIPs requires roughly half the labor that normal stick framing does.
 This not only reduces labor costs, but it also reduces the overall scheduled time required for erecting and drying in the shell of the home.
-Workers can begin the process of installing electrical, mechanical and interior finish sooner, shortening the overall construction time for the home.
+Workers can begin the process of installing electrical, mechanical, and interior finishes sooner, shortening the overall construction time for the home.

 Costs

-Due to the reduced labor requirement in building the home’s shell, the cost of SIP homes is slightly less than that of stick framed homes.
+Due to the reduced labor requirement in building the home’s shell, the cost of SIP homes is slightly less than that of stick-framed homes.
 How much less depends a lot on the specific design of the home.
-Because of the manufacturing techniques used in making SIP homes, a boxy design is easier to build.
+A boxy design is more accessible because of the manufacturing techniques used in making SIP homes.
 The more deviation from a basic box, by adding areas where sections of the wall protrude or are indented, the more the cost of the home increases.

 Insulation

-Perhaps the greatest advantage of a SIP home is the insulation that it offers.
-SIP walls have a higher R-value than conventionally built walls, especially if XPS foam is used in the core, rather than EPS foam.
-But the greater advantage is that the insulation is uniform throughout the design, leaving no gaps which are difficult to insulate.
+Perhaps the greatest advantage of a SIP home is the insulation it offers.
+SIP walls have a higher R-value than conventionally built walls, especially if XPS foam is used in the core rather than EPS foam.
+However, the greater advantage is that the insulation is uniform throughout the design, leaving no difficult gaps to insulate.

-In addition, there are fewer points where insulation has to be forgone for structural elements, as the panelized design provides structural strength throughout, along with insulation throughout.
+In addition, there are fewer points where insulation has to be forgone for structural elements, as the panelized design provides structural strength and insulation throughout.
 Typical problem places, like the joint between the walls and roof, aren’t a problem with SIP construction.

 Airtight

-The combination of the laminate construction of the SIPs, splines connecting panels together and adhesives used in the joining of panels provides a highly airtight home.
-This can even be improved in some cases, where urethane foam is squirted into joints in the panels.
+The combination of the laminate construction of the SIPs, splines connecting panels, and adhesives used in the joining of panels provides a highly airtight home.
+In some cases, this can even be improved by squirting urethane foam into joints in the panels.

 A layer of house wrap is applied over the OSB skin of the SIPs, providing an additional airtight seal.
-Because of the design of the home, this layer of wrap can continue from the walls, right over the roof, without break, eliminating one of the biggest air leak points in any home.
+Because of the home’s design, this layer of wrap can continue from the walls right over the roof without breaking, eliminating one of the biggest air leak points in any home.

 Much of the heat loss in a home is due to air leaks.
 By creating a more airtight home, there is less loss of heat, resulting in lower heating and cooling costs.